OpenTermsArchive/engine/docs/doc-contributing-terms.md

 #### `fetch`

-This property should simply contain the URL at which the document you want to track can be downloaded.
+This property should simply contain the URL at which the terms you want to track can be downloaded.
 HTML and PDF files are supported.

-When documents coexist in different languages and jurisdictions, please refer to the [scope of the collection](../README.md#collections) to which you are contributing.
+When terms coexist in different languages and jurisdictions, please refer to the [scope of the collection](../README.md#collections) to which you are contributing.
 This scope is usually defined in the README.

 #### `select`